yohan98-dev/yohan98-dev/README.md

 # 💫About Me :
-I am Yohan Heettiarachchi a Full Stack Software Engineer with a BICT(Hons.)
+I am Yohan Hettiarachchi a Full Stack Software Engineer with a BICT(Hons.)
 Degree from University of Ruhuna.

 # 💻Tech Stack